fusionfabric/open-api-standard/Payloads_Formats.md

 > format standards.

 > Non-JSON standards such as FpML **SHOULD NOT** be converted to JSON,
-> rather use the content-type associated with the standard e.g. XML for
+> rather use the content-type associated with the standard e.g. use XML
-> FpML.
+> to define FpML content.

 ## Files